aws, re:Invent

 400 Expert

-This is the true deep dive sessions.
-In these sessions, the presenter goes deep into the topic and AWS.
+These are the truly in-depth sessions.
+The presenter goes far into the topic and the details of AWS.
 These sessions assume that you not only have previous experience with AWS and the topic but also that you understand the details of services, features, and topics.

 These sessions are a good fit if you are: